 In these hyperconnected times, being able to bask in the beauty of unspoilt nature can be a luxury in itself.
-Soon to open in June, a new private island resort plans to make that experience greener and more intimate, through its eco-conscious approach towards luxury travel.
+Soon to open from 31 July, a new island resort plans to make that experience greener and more intimate, through its eco-conscious approach towards luxury travel.

-Situated in Indonesia’s Anambas archipelago and accessible via a private sea plane, the cluster of six islands that form Bawah Private Island remain relatively untouched, due to the eco-conscious construction methods of its architecture and interiors.
+Situated in Indonesia’s Anambas archipelago, the cluster of six islands that form Bawah Island remain relatively untouched, due to the eco-conscious construction methods of its architecture and interiors.
 To keep it that way, the island will only host up to 70 guests at any one time, across its 300 hectares of land.
+Bawah Island is three hours from Singapore and accessible via a short ferry ride from Batam followed by a 75-minute private seaplane.

 (Related: Tatler Checks Into… Cempedak Island)